 You might be pretty familiar with hydrogen peroxide.
 You might even have a brown plastic bottle of it tucked away in your medicine cabinet to clean cuts and scrapes.
-But did you know that it has several uses in dentistry?
+But did you know that it has several uses in oral care?
 From helping you treat gum disease to whitening your teeth, hydrogen peroxide makes for a versatile companion in your oral health.

 Hydrogen Peroxide Gums Disease Treatment

 Beyond its first-aid applications, rinsing with a low concentration of hydrogen peroxide can help give you a healthier smile, and dentists have used it for years.
 According to the National Magazine for Registered Dental Health Professionals (RDH), dentists have used hydrogen peroxide since 1913 to help treat gum disease and reduce plaque on the teeth.

 Hydrogen peroxide helps kill the bacteria responsible for gum disease in two ways.
 First, it releases oxygen.
 If you've ever noticed that peroxide bubbles, that's because it's releasing oxygen gas.
 Oxygen can help eliminate pathogens in the most aggressive forms of gum disease.
 The presence of oxygen makes it difficult (if not impossible) for anaerobic bacteria to survive.